pridit-a2oa/docker-arma2oaserver-wine/README.md

 echo "RConPassword PASSWORD" > $PWD/profiles/BattlEye/beserver.cfg
 ```

+> [!NOTE]
->This file will be automatically renamed when it is used to signify that it is active.
+> This file will be automatically renamed when it is used to signify that it is active.

 ## Attribution
 With thanks to [adamharley/torch-docker](https://github.com/adamharley/torch-docker) from which this repository is loosely based from.